-We believe that acupuncture has a significant role in maintaining not only the health of the pregnant mother, but also for the embryo and fetus.
+We believe that acupuncture has a significant role in maintaining not only the health of the pregnant mother but also for the embryo and fetus.
 Acupuncture’s role range from the moment you are trying to conceive naturally until the moment of birth.

 What is Acupuncture role in the first trimester (Week 1 – Week 12) of the pregnancy?

-According to research, there is 75% of women who experience morning sickness.
-If not properly manage, this could lead to maternal death because there are significant nutrients, fluids and electrolytes that released from vomiting.
+According to research, there are 75% of women who experience morning sickness.
+If not properly manage, this could lead to maternal death because there are significant nutrients, fluids, and electrolytes that released from vomiting.
 Therefore, we encourage women to do acupuncture because it can reduce and eliminate the morning sickness in the 1st trimester.
 It is also recommended the use of Chinese herbal medicine to give more nutrition to the baby and pregnant women.

-Acupuncture can improve the blood flow in Pelvic cavity, promotes uterine blood flow and strengthens the uterus line.
+Acupuncture can improve the blood flow in the Pelvic cavity, promotes uterine blood flow and strengthens the uterus line.
 As a result, it will avoid miscarriage and women can survive the most fragile stage in pregnancy.

 Acupuncture combines with Chinese herbal medicine is proven to be highly effective for caring the embryo/fetus and pregnant women.
-From the foundation of 2000 years of clinical observations, Chinese herbalists and acupuncturists are confident that these medicine is safe and highly beneficial for mother and baby.
+From the foundation of 2000 years of clinical observations, Chinese herbalists and acupuncturists are confident that the medicine is safe and highly beneficial for mother and baby.

 When you are under stress, the hormones in the brain is imbalance and by doing acupuncture treatment this can be eliminated by produce endorphin release (happy) rather than adrenaline release (fear).

 By having regular acupuncture, not only it will reduce the stress level and ease back pain, it will prepare for cervical ripening and promote moderate contractions.
 In Chinese philosophy, we believe that women should promote ‘qi’ (read: chi).
 Qi defines as the circulating life energy that every person has.
 It is the same as yin and yang, the balance of negative and positive forms in the body, where Yin being the darkness and Yang being the light.

 Acupuncture can also benefit women in their third trimester.
-Firstly, we encourage women to do acupuncture to improve natural labour instead of going through induction process (ie. by rapturing the amniotic sac).
+Firstly, we encourage women to do acupuncture to improve natural labour instead of going through an induction process (ie. by rupturing the amniotic sac).
 Hence, preparing the perineum and assisting in cervical ripening for natural labour.
 This is usually recommended for the expectant mothers who have overdue date pregnancy.

-Thirdly, acupuncture can also promote delivery of a retained placenta.
+Thirdly, acupuncture can also promote the delivery of a retained placenta.
 It can stimulate relevant hormones such as; prostaglandin and oxytocin for natural induction labour.
-According to study, acupuncture has successfully assisted 88%of women studied in inducing their overdue labour.
+According to a study, acupuncture has successfully assisted 88%of women studied in inducing their overdue labour.

-There are many of our patients who had successfully given birth after couple of acupuncture treatments.
+There are many of our patients who had successfully given birth after a couple of acupuncture treatments.
 Dr Christine also suggests the use of Chinese Medicine to nourish the well-being of the pregnant women and baby.